Aan... Aharenves Loabivin

 Aan...
 Aharenves Loabivin is a 2002 Maldivian romantic drama film written and directed by Abdul Faththaah.
 Produced by Ahmed Wafau under Odiomart Productions, the film stars Ali Seezan, Sheela Najeeb, Niuma Mohamed and Aminath Rasheedha in pivotal roles.

 Premise

-Sara, an obedient and the only child in the family started working at an office and joined a computer training class where she meets Uzair (Zabeer) who reveals that he had been previously married to a woman Aminath (Sheereen Abdul Wahid) whom unfortunately died in labor.
+Sara, an obedient and the only child in the family started working at an office and joined a computer training class where she meets Uzair (Zabeer) who reveals that he had been previously married to a woman, Aminath (Sheereen Abdul Wahid), who died in labor.
 Sara goes to an office trip with her colleague Fazee (Neena Saleem) and a photographer, Jina (Ali Seezan) who clicked her photos without her consent.
 They later bonds at the trip and became friends while Jina started growing feelings towards Sara much to Suzy's (Niuma Mohamed) disappointment who is secretly in love with Jina.